-3. When the simulations are over (in a few days, depending on your hardware), start Matlab in ns-allinone-3.16/ns-3.16/examples directory and plot the results with the script that is included in the package: matlab -nodesktop >> dtn cc trace SF comp tcp udp
+3. When the simulations are over (in a few days, depending on your hardware), start Matlab in ns-allinone-3.22/ns-3.22/examples directory and plot the results with the script that is included in the package: matlab -nodesktop >> dtn cc trace SF comp tcp udp

 This simulation campaign tests congestion control with both epidemic routing and spray-and-wait routing in realistic environment (San Francisco cab mobility traces).
-See the section 4.3 of the paper for details.
+See [2, 3] for details.